The Internet's Shittiest Wizard

 2023-01-23 | #adventures in labbing #IFTTT #kubernetes #n8n #oceanetes #pipeline

 A few years back a friend of mine in a Discord server created a bot that, on request, browsed some GoComics for a given comic strip or comment if possible.
 We mainly used it to ask for the most recent Heathcliff, Nancy and Garfield strips, but you did have to ask for them.
-So usually someone in Europe would ping the bot when they woke up and bing bang boom Bob’s yer@email.
+So usually someone in Europe would ping the bot when they woke up and bing bang boom Bob’s yer@email.biz we got our comics.
+But for everybody in the US this was effectively automation (so long as someone in Europe remained routine-driven, a pretty safe bet).

 Continue reading 